Mel Farr

 Melvin Farr (November 3, 1944 – August 3, 2015) was an American professional football player and businessman.

 A native of Beaumont, Texas, Farr played college football as a halfback on the 1965 and 1966 UCLA Bruins football teams that were ranked No. 4 and No. 5 respectively in the final AP Polls.
 He was selected as a consensus first-team All-American in 1966, gained over 1,000 yards from scrimmage in both 1965 and 1966, and was inducted into the UCLA Athletics Hall of Fame in 1988.

-Farr was drafted by the Detroit Lions in the first round, seventh overall pick, of the 1967 NFL Draft and played seven years as a running back for the Lions.
+Farr was drafted by the Detroit Lions in the first round, seventh overall pick, of the 1967 NFL/AFL draft and played seven years as a running back for the Lions.
 He led the Lions in both rushing and receiving in 1967, totaling 1,177 yards from scrimmage as a rookie, and was selected as the NFL Rookie of the Year.
 He was twice selected to play in the Pro Bowl, in 1967 and 1970.
 In a career shortened by injury, Farr gained a total of 4,446 yards from scrimmage and scored 36 touchdowns during his seven years in the NFL.

 After retiring from football, Farr acquired a Ford Motor Company dealership in 1975, eventually expanding his business to 11 dealerships in five states.
 By 1998, Farr's automotive group was cited as the largest African-American owned company in the country.
 His business failed in 2002 following adverse publicity and lawsuits relating to sales and finance practices.